 This marks Joseph's debut stint in the Indian Premier League (IPL).

-Earlier on Sunday, Gujarat Titans had released the list of 18 players it retained for the IPL 2024 ahead of IPl mini auction next month.
+Gujarat Titans had Sunday released the list of 18 players it has retained for the IPL 2024.

-Hardik was among the 18 players retained by GT alongside his India teammates Shubman Gill and Mohammed Shami.
+Initially, Hardik was among the 18 players retained by the side alongside his India teammates Shubman Gill and Mohammed Shami.